EreAlexandru/ADO-MCP-Local-Server/README.md

 **Windows users:** Just double-click `setup.bat` and enter your info

+**📍 Where to find your organization name:**
+- Look at your Azure DevOps URL:
+  - If it's `https://dev.azure.com/YOUR-ORG-NAME/` → your org is `YOUR-ORG-NAME`
+  - If it's `https://YOUR-ORG-NAME.visualstudio.com/` → your org is `YOUR-ORG-NAME`
+- Example: For `https://dev.azure.com/contoso/`, the organization name is `contoso`

 **Alternative (manual setup for Windows):**
 1. Open Notepad
 2. Type exactly this (replace with your values):